Vision, Mission and Goals

 - In order to create real and sustainable change the organization must engage the whole community in the work.

-The mission of the Illinois Valley Safe House Alliance is to end violence against women.
 The Illinois Valley Safe House Alliance takes the following actions to end violence against women:

 Intervene: To step in; to come between.